HOME / GRAMMAR EXERCISES / MIXED MODALS 2

 ✓ Useful for TOEIC ✓ Useful for IELTS

-This second mixed modals exercise practises choosing between can, should, and must in a range of everyday contexts.
+This second mixed modals exercise practices choosing between can, should, and must in a range of everyday contexts.
 It includes some trickier cases, such as paraphrasing sentences that use equivalent modal expressions and distinguishing between ability and strong necessity.
-Start with exercise 1 if you haven't already.
+Start with exercise 1 if you haven’t already.

-GRAMMAR REVIEW!
-Can, should and must — paraphrasing and equivalence
+Grammar review Can, should and must — paraphrasing and equivalence

 CAN ↔ BE ABLE TO / BE ALLOWED TO